 Once you have zoomed in on a particular stock, Ziggma presents you with financial data in a well-organized and intuitive manner.
-With many seasoned financial analysts on our team we were in a position to draw from ample experience presenting company financial information to portfolio managers.
+With many seasoned financial analysts on our team, we were in a position to draw from ample experience in presenting company financial information to portfolio managers.
 If you ever need to dig deeper, you can take a look at a company’s financials with both sides of the balance sheet placed neatly next to each other.
 The income statement and cash flow statement are also placed side by side for easy reconciliation.

 Following thorough research, you have decided on which stock or ETF to buy.
 But what is the optimal quantity or amount to invest in the security?
-The trade will have an impact on many different portfolio metrics, such as the weight of the largest position, portfolio yield, average growth rate or overall portfolio quality.
-The Ziggma portfolio simulator will help you make the optimal decision by letting you simulate the impact of a trade on your portfolio and calibrate accordingly.
+The trade will have an impact on many different portfolio metrics, such as the weight of the largest position, portfolio yield, average growth rate, or overall portfolio quality.
+The Ziggma portfolio simulator will help you make the optimal decision by letting you simulate the impact of trade on your portfolio and calibrate accordingly.

 Full circle investment portfolio management

-Once you have determined the optimal amount for an investment and executed the trade, you will once again return to portfolio monitoring.
-You will have gone full circle until market and portfolio dynamics will once again trigger a need for you to take action so that your portfolio stays in line with your investment objectives.
+Once you have determined the optimal amount for investment and executed the trade, you will once again return to portfolio monitoring.
+You will have gone full circle until the market and portfolio dynamics will once again trigger a need for you to take action so that your portfolio stays in line with your investment objectives.
 The Ziggma platform helps its users to seamlessly navigate the portfolio management and investment research process.